 QGIS comes with a plugin named SPIT (Shapefile to PostGIS Import Tool).
 SPIT can be used to load multiple shapefiles at one time and includes support for schemas.
-To use SPIT, open the Plugin Manager from the Plugins menu, in the Installed menu check the box next to the SPIT and click [OK].
+To use SPIT, open the Plugin Manager from the Plugins

-To import a shapefile, use Database o Spit o Import Shapefiles to PostgreSQL from the menu bar to open the SPIT - Shapefile to PostGIS Import Tool dialog.
+To import a shapefile, use $Database \rightarrow Spit \rightarrow Import Shapefiles to PostgreSQL$ from the menu bar to open the SPIT - Shapefile to PostGIS Import Tool dialog.
 Select the PostGIS database you want to connect to and click on [Connect].
 If you want, you can define or change some import options.
 Now you can add one or more files to the queue by clicking on the [Add] button.
 To process the files, click on the [OK] button.
 The progress of the import as well as any errors/warnings will be displayed as each shapefile is processed.